July 23rd 2021

 When we spoke to experts about their preferred skincare devices, this one came out top for both Sophie and Joanne.
 “I have known Endymed [the makers of Newa] for some time so when they put their professional knowledge in a homecare device it made my ears prick up.
 It has clinical trials and science-backed papers to prove the results," explains Joanne.
 "It targets three main areas of the face eyes, cheeks and jawline."
 It comes with an activated gel and you rotate it around the face in tiny circles and deep sweeps, with the device telling you when to move on to a new area.
 Joanne says to use this for four minutes on each area.
 It’s not cordless so not great for using as you go about your business, however.

 Unlike most RF devices which use biploar technology (two electrodes), this one uses monopolar (or unipolar) with a single electrode for deeper penetration.
-Its makers tell us that it reaches up to 10mm below the surface of the skin, compared with 2-4mm for bipolar.
+Its makers tell us that this means it reaches deeper - up to 10mm below the surface of the skin, compared with 2-4mm for bipolar.

 This machine is salon technology shrunk into home form and as such it's rather larger, with a base station and a corded handheld device.
 It takes a bit of personalising in terms of heat and time (up to 20 minutes, we started with ten) but there's a lot of scope in finding the right fit for you.
 You can definitely feel the heat working deeper.
-Testers aged between 20 and 60 saw results after eight weeks of using it three times a week, with their 21Skin before and after photos showing a noticeable difference.
+Testers aged between 20 and 60 saw results after eight weeks of using it three times a week.
 You can use it if you've had Profhilo, (although please check with your doctor first) but keep away from fillers.

 The J-beauty one: Ya-Man RF Beaute Bloom, £185